 Is figuring out how to clean your furniture always a challenge?
 You’ve come to the right place.
-We’re making it easy for you and breaking down every situation, so you don’t have to think twice the next time you see a stain.
+We’re breaking down every situation, so you don’t have to think twice the next time you see a stain.

 Messes on upholstery like leather, suede, velvet, and chenille can’t be simply scrubbed away using whatever cleaner you find under the sink.
 Luckily, it won’t take the whole kitchen sink to keep these pieces clean.

 A few simple ingredients — plus a handy tool or two — will keep your used furniture looking luxurious and like-new for years to come.
 Read on to discover easy tips to help you keep your used furniture in top condition.

 Leather pants are a tough commitment to make.
 Ease yourself into something a little less restricting and recline into a great leather chair, instead.
 The following steps are easy to follow and will help bring a level of cool to your living room that everyone will appreciate:

 - Start by vacuuming all dust and loose debris from the piece using a brush attachment.

 - Be sure to clean between the cushions and down into the crevices of the furniture.

 - Once finished, wipe the whole thing down with a dry cotton or microfiber cloth.

 Your next steps will be determined by the type of leather you’re working with: aniline (unprotected) or semi-aniline (protected):